 top of page

-Dyslexia is a specific learning difficulty that primarily impacts the ability to read and spell words accurately and fluently.
-Children with dyslexia may find it challenging to improve their literacy skills through standard reading instruction and/or additional interventions.
-Progress can be slow and often requires significant effort from them.
+Dyslexia is a specific learning difficulty that affects the ability to read and spell words accurately and fluently.
+It exists on a continuum and can be experienced to various degrees of severity Children with dyslexia may find it challenging to improve their literacy skills, progress can be slow and often requires significant effort from them.

 The British Dyslexia Association (BDA) provides some useful information on indicators for possible dyslexia at different stages.